gabarmas/recipes/_posts/2015-04-28-gabarmas-orange_duck.md

 ---

 # Ingredients
- - Duck
+ - Duck.
+Is like a chicken, but with a longer beak, different color.
- - Oranges, like 3
+ - Oranges, like 3.
+Tend to be color orange.
- - Salt
+ - Salt.
+Don't confuse with sugar.
  - Oil
- - Heat
+ - Heat.
+It can't be grabbed.

 # Cooking steps
 Cook a full-size complete duck, with real, not from concentrate, oranges.